Mixed Breeds

 Labrador Retrievers

-Labs were also designed to be working dogs.
-They have a strong, practical build.
-Built for retrieving game, these dogs are very well built and have strong legs.
+Labradors were also designed to be working dogs.
+They have a robust and practical build.
+Built for retrieving wild game, these dogs are very well-built and have strong legs.

 These dogs are also medium-sized.
 Their most distinguishing feature is their dense, weather-resistant coat.
-Because they were designed to retrieve waterfowl in all conditions, their coat does a good job at keeping the outside forces away from their skin.
+Because they were designed to retrieve waterfowl in all conditions, their coat does an excellent job keeping the outside forces away from their skin.

 Boxadors (The Mix)